Shay Konstantini

-Shay Haim Konstantini (שי חַיִּים קונסטנטין; born 27 June 1996) is an Israeli professional footballer who plays as a defender for Israeli Premier League side Ironi Tiberias.
+Shay Haim Konstantini (שי חַיִּים קונסטנטין; born 27 June 1996) is an Israeli professional footballer who plays as a defender for Israeli Premier League side Hapoel Rishon LeZion.

 Club career

 Bnei Yehuda Tel Aviv

 Konstantini rose up the ranks of Bnei Yehuda Tel Aviv, finding great success with the under-19 squad in particular.
 He was called up to the senior squad for the 2014–15 season; they were playing in the second-tier Liga Leumit at the time.
 He made his senior debut on 13 March 2015, coming on for Ness Zamir in the 70th minute of a 2–1 win against Ironi Tiberias.
 He made three more appearances that season, while Bnei Yehuda finished first in the league and earnined promotion to the Israeli Premier League.
 Konstantini then made his Premier League debut on 12 September 2015, playing the first 70 minutes of a 3–1 loss against Maccabi Petah Tikva.